• Home

 • What is a Christmas Simmer Pot?

-• Ingredients to Make a Christmas Simmer Pot
+• Ingredients for a Christmas Simmer Pot

 • Equipment Needed

-• How to Make a Christmas Simmer Pot on the Stovetop
+• How to Make a Christmas Simmer Pot

 • Tips to Make the Best DIY Christmas Simmer Pot Recipe